vuejs/eslint-plugin-vue/docs/rules/no-invalid-template-root.md

-# disallow invalid template root. (no-invalid-template-root)
+# disallow invalid template root (no-invalid-template-root)

 - :warning: This rule was **deprecated** and replaced by [valid-template-root](valid-template-root.md) rule.